 Why we need it

 We need to collect this information for the purpose of publishing food hygiene ratings.
+We also combine the information with business insight data supplied by a market intelligence provider, in order to carry out analysis.
 We do this in line with the performance of our official duties in the exercise of the official authority vested in us and in the public interest.
 We will not collect any personal data from you which we do not need.